-The Ethics Commission has served San Francisco over the past several years enacting legislation, implementing voter initiatives, enhancing public access to information, and improving enforcement.
+The Ethics Commission has served San Francisco over the past several years by enacting legislation, implementing voter initiatives, enhancing public access to information, and improving enforcement.
 Key highlights include the following:

-- Expanded its role as an industry leader in the public disclosure of campaign finance information, including open data, application programming interfaces (APIs) and data visualizations for deeper public engagement with disclosed information. - Conducted a comprehensive review of the Public Campaign Financing program, leading to adoption of two ordinances and two sets of regulations to increase the matching rate for public funds distribution, increase the total amount of funds candidates can qualify to receive, and increase participating candidates' initial spending limits, among other changes, effective January 1, 2020. - Implemented and operationalized Proposition F, the "Sunlight on Dark Money Initiative" submitted to the voters in the November 2019 election by five members of the Board of Supervisors, to prohibit political contributions from persons with a financial interest in a land use matter, change disclosure rules for certain political ads, and add additional disclosure requirements for certain committees making independent expenditures. - Fully implemented and operationalized a comprehensive new Anti-Corruption and Accountability Ordinance, that was adopted by the Commission, the Board of Supervisors and the Mayor in 2018, and approved implementing regulations and new public disclosures requirements and filing processes. - Implemented both Opinion and Advice Regulations and a significantly revised set of Enforcement Regulations to strengthen program effectiveness and provide greater clarity and transparency into these core areas, including provisions to facilitate handling of Sunshine Ordinance referrals. - Strengthened the City's Whistleblower protections through implementation of clarifying regulations adopted in March 2016 and legislative amendments to the Whistleblower Protection Ordinance that became effective in January 2019 and coordinated with other departments in developing new training for City supervisors to help ensure effective referrals. - Implemented the new gift and contribution restrictions and expenditure lobbyist requirements adopted by San Francisco voters through Propositions T (2016) and C (2015). - Audited 25 committees from the 2018 election cycle with expenditures totaling over \$43 million and collaborated with the Controller's Office to secure external audits of publicly financed candidates to simultaneously reduce the Commission's audit backlog. - In FY19-20, resolved 48 investigative matters including eight enforcement cases that found violations of law with \$25,000 in total fines levied across a range of campaign finance, ethics, and lobbying-related cases.
+- Expanded its role as an industry leader in the public disclosure of campaign finance information, including open data, application programming interfaces (APIs) and data visualizations for deeper public engagement with disclosed information. - Updated and revitalized the Public Campaign Financing program by conducting a comprehensive review that increased the matching rate for public funds distribution, increased the total amount of funds candidates can qualify to receive, and increased participating candidates' initial spending limits, among other changes, effective January 1, 2020. - Implemented Proposition F, the "Sunlight on Dark Money Initiative" submitted to the voters in the November 2019 election by five members of the Board of Supervisors, to prohibit political contributions from persons with a financial interest in a land use matter, change disclosure rules for certain political ads, and add additional disclosure requirements for certain committees making independent expenditures. - Established broad new disclosure requirements and filing process and created implementing regulations to effectively operationalize a comprehensive new Anti-Corruption and Accountability Ordinance that was adopted by the Commission, the Board of Supervisors, and the Mayor in 2018. - Created Opinion and Advice Regulations and adopted a significantly revised set of Enforcement Regulations to strengthen program effectiveness and provide greater clarity and transparency into these core areas, including provisions to facilitate the handling of Sunshine Ordinance referrals. - Strengthened the City's Whistleblower protections through implementation of clarifying regulations adopted in March 2016 and legislative amendments to the Whistleblower Protection Ordinance that became effective in January 2019 and coordinated with other departments in developing new training for City supervisors to help ensure effective referrals. - Implemented the new gift and contribution restrictions and expenditure lobbyist requirements adopted by San Francisco voters through Propositions T (2016) and C (2015). - Audited 25 committees from the 2018 election cycle with expenditures totaling over \$43 million and collaborated with the Controller's Office to secure external audits of publicly financed candidates to simultaneously reduce the Commission's audit backlog. - In FY19-20, resolved 48 investigative matters including eight enforcement cases that found violations of law with \$25,000 in total fines levied across a range of campaign finance, ethics, and lobbying-related cases.

-- To streamline the enforcement process, in 2019 proposed revisions to the Commission's existing Fixed Penalty Policy, which had been initially adopted in July 2013. - Continued to implement new online compliance tools and strengthened the foundation for more effective public disclosure through development and implementation of the E-Filing Conversion Project, including a fully electronic framework for the Commission's disclosure programs to facilitate compliance and ensure the public can search and download disclosed data in a more timely fashion.
+- Referred six matters to the City's Bureau of Delinquent Revenues to pursue \$18,150 in unpaid fines and penalties. - Initiated in late 2019 a process to review and propose revisions to the Commission's existing Fixed Penalty Policy, which was initially adopted in July 2013.
+While subsequently delayed due to COVID19 operational priorities, the review process is scheduled to resume this Fall for Commission action in late 2020. - Continued to implement new online compliance tools and strengthened the foundation for more effective public disclosure through development and implementation of the E-Filing Conversion Project, including a fully electronic framework for the Commission's disclosure programs to facilitate compliance and ensure the public can search and download disclosed data in a more timely fashion.